hansbaumberger18/spotify/README.md

 ![This is an image](./images/Correlation_heatmap.png)

 As shown below, song audio feature trends over the years have stabilized themselves compared to the earle 90's.
-This makes a lot of sense due to genres not changing that much ofer the years.
+This is probably because the majority of songs from those years (in the dataset) belong to a small amount of genres with very distinct audio features.
 Styles of music don't have that much of a range, they are very distinct types of music.
 If that was the case we would then be talking of a different genre.

 ![This is an image](./images/Feature_time_changes.png)

-When plotting the same grapgh but for the duration of songs over the years, one interesting thing thas has happened in recent years, is that songs are shorter as the years progress.
+When plotting the same graph but for the duration of songs over the years, one interesting thing thas has happened in recent years, is that songs are shorter as the years progress.
 One could argue that this is because over the past years attention span is decreasing exponentially and artists take that into account.
 Or, maybe the dataset contains more of a specific genre which is characteristic for short songs for the latest years.
 Unfortunately this can't be studied due to the data not being labeled.

 ![This is an image](./images/Duration_time_change.png)

 Moving on to some histograms that will show us how some features are distributed in the used dataset.

 First, the danceability feature.
 As seen, it is pretty normally distributed with a slight left skewe.